wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 "Lantern care isn't glamorous," Tamsin said, gesturing for Ivy to set her workhorse model on the bench.
 "But it's the difference between a binding that holds steady and one that wobbles under pressure.
 And when you're working level-two or higher, wobble can kill people."

 Ivy opened the latches on her lantern case and lifted out the brass body.
-In the bright window light, she could see details she'd missed the night before—tiny maker's marks stamped into the metal, hairline scratches that spoke of careful use, and the subtle patina that came from being handled by someone who understood its value.
+In the bright window light, she could see details she'd missed the night before: tiny maker's marks stamped into the metal, hairline scratches that spoke of careful use, and the subtle patina that came from being handled by someone who understood its value.

 "First lesson," Tamsin said, pulling the magnifying glass down over the lantern's vent mechanism.
 "Quarter-clicks, not hope and prayer.
 The vent wheel controls how the mantle breathes, which affects the cadence resonance.
 Get it wrong, and your binding either fades too fast or locks too hard."

 She demonstrated, her fingers moving with the same confidence Ivy had seen the night before.
-"True position is marked with this tiny notch—see it?
+"True position is marked with this tiny notch; see it?
 From there, you can go up or down in quarter-click increments.
 Each position changes the harmonic by just enough to matter."

 Ivy leaned in, trying to see what Tamsin was pointing at.
 The notch was so small it was almost invisible, but when she squinted, she could make out a mark no bigger than a pinprick.